nova-dot-exe/nova-dot-exe/README.md

-Dont read me XD
+Dont read me

   Hi, I’m nova (not my real name, just a name made with a random word generator)😁

-my discord username is        lazy_nova (no numbers) if you want to reach me =)
+my discord username is        nova.exeee (no numbers) if you want to reach me =)

 <!---